 You can.
 If you catch the tick bite early, get treated right away.
 If treated within the first 30 days of infection, most people bitten by Lyme carrying ticks can go on to live a life without chronic Lyme issues.

-However for a lot of people like myself, that diagnosis didn’t come right away.
+However, for a lot of people like myself, that diagnosis didn’t come right away.
 I was likely bitten as a small girl living in the woods.
 I was a wild child, and tick bites were common.
 Most of the time I’d flick them with my tiny fingers.
 My Gram would pull them with tweezers because I wouldn’t sit still for taking a hot match to my skin to make the tick back off and let go.
 And I was the kid with the scratches, rashes, and bruises.
 In fact, I was likely infected repeatedly, tick bites and red rashes were common to my days.

-After my diagnosis I went on treatments of Doxycycline for 30 days at a time.
-It destroys all of the good bacteria in your body white it tries to hunt down the bad.
+After my diagnosis, I went on treatments of Doxycycline for 30 days at a time.
+It destroys all of the good bacteria in your body while it tries to hunt down the bad.
 You get so sick you can’t stand up, barely make it to the bathroom, then cry alone in there because you are not sure what end to put where.
 Your body hates you, and you hate your body.
 I do that treatment every year.
 Some years I think… maybe I won’t fight anymore.

 I understand what you are going through.